robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

    docker container list
    ```

    Is it not running?
-See step 4 above.
+See Step 4 above.

 Step 9: Stop and Remove the container
 -------------------------------------

-1. Like you did in step 5, get docker's container list, find your container, and both stop and remove it.
+1. Like you did in Step 5, get docker's container list, find your container, and both stop and remove it.

 Step 10: Examine the images